inaimathi/langnostic/resources/posts/places-peeps-and-plagues.md

 (defmethod show ((peep peep)) (health->string (health peep)))

 ;; A world is a list of places, occupied by peeps.
-This worl
+The world we start ;; peeps in also determines their routine.

 (defun gen-world (&key (num-places 20) (num-peeps 100)) (let ((places (loop repeat num-places collect (gen-place))))